THE THIRD ESSAY

-Moreover, while Eklof professes to use “reason” and “formal logic,” close reading of his text shows, his pretense of logic and reason actually obscure the reality that his thinking is emotional, uninformed, and deceptive.
+Moreover, while Eklof professes to use “reason” and “formal logic,” close reading of his text shows, he uses the pretense of logic and reason to obscure the reality that his thinking is uninformed and deceptive.
 He laces his essay with complex jargon which has no function other than to distract the reader from the shallow and fallacious nature of the claims themselves.

 Editors and advanced writing teachers note that overuse of jargon is just, plain bad writing.
-It obscures the point you’re trying to make—unless, of course, its real purpose is precisely that: to confuse the reader the way a carnival barker uses patter and motion to confuse the audience he’s tricking with his shell game!
+It obscures the point you’re trying to make—unless, of course, its real purpose is precisely that: to confuse the reader the way a carnival barker uses patter and motion to confuse the audience they’re tricking with their shell game!

 THE 2017 SOUTHERN REGION LEAD POSITION HIRE

 Eklof’s essay pretends to “logically” examine the Unitarian Universalist Association’s 2017 Southern Region Lead hiring process.
 But he repeatedly omits crucial details central to the controversy.

 Among applicants for the position were two sitting members of the UUA Board of Trustees.
 (Ekloff claims only one, but that is false.
 There were two.)
 One, as Eklof notes, was the “Latina” who was later passed over for the position.
 The other, whom Eklof fails to mention, was Rev. Andy Burnette, who was chosen for the position.